 What does a conservator do?
-What are the duties of a guardian for the elderly?
+What are the duties of a conservator?
 What happens if a conservator breaches their duties?

-Navigating the role of a conservator can be challenging because of the sheer number of duties it entails.
-While it is always recommended that you speak with an experienced probate lawyer if you are new to being a conservator to protect yourself against any liabilities, this article can serve as an introduction to the duties of a guardian for the elderly
+Navigating the role of a conservator can be challenging because of the sheer number of duties it entails, which is why it’s always recommended that you consult with an experienced probate lawyer prior to stepping into it.
+This article by Keystone Law Group can serve as a guide to help both conservators and conservatees during the conservatorship process.

 What Is a Conservatorship?